eru123/php-router/README.md

 // It can serve files from a forbidden directory that can't be accessed by
 // the client.
 You can inject a middleware to it for checking authentication
 // or etc.
+// It uses a prefix url, and process the static route only if the URL
+// matches the prefix url.
+// For the second argument, you need to pass a directory path where the
+// request file needs to be looked up.
+// Example:
+//      $r->static('/css', __DIR__ . '/../src/assets/css', $handler)
+//      Process all requests starting with /css (ex: /css/style.css, /css/style.min.css, etc.)
 $r->static('/static', __DIR__ . '/static', function($state) {
     // Check if user is authenticated
     if (!$state->user) {